Maksadbek/blog/_posts/2017-11-26-golang-mutex-internals.markdown

 ## RWMutex

-`RWMutex` or read write mutex allows multiple goroutines to hold the read lock but only one goroutines can hold the write lock:
+`RWMutex` or read-write mutex allows multiple goroutines to hold the read lock but only one goroutine can hold the write lock:

 >A RWMutex is a reader/writer mutual exclusion lock.
 The lock can be held by an arbitrary number of readers or a single writer.
-The zero value for a RWMutex is an unlocked mutex.
+The zero value for an RWMutex is an unlocked mutex.

-`RWMutex` has adds couple more methods to acquire and release the lock only for reading:
+`RWMutex` has added a couple more methods to acquire and release the lock only for reading:

-* `RLock()` acquires the lock for reading, and it can be held my multiple goroutines.
+* `RLock()` acquires the lock for reading, and it can be held by multiple goroutines.
 * `RUnlock()` releases the single RLock().

-`Lock()` locks the state for writing, and if the lock is held by gorotuines for reading, it waits until the read lock is realeased and does not let other goroutines to acquire the lock:
+`Lock()` locks the state for writing, and if the lock is held by goroutines for reading, it waits until the read lock is released and does not let other goroutines to acquire the lock:

 >Lock locks rw for writing.
 If the lock is already locked for reading or writing, Lock blocks until the lock is available.
 >If a goroutine holds a RWMutex for reading and another goroutine might call Lock, no goroutine should expect to be able to acquire a read lock until the initial read lock is released.
 In particular, this prohibits recursive read locking.
 This is to ensure that the lock eventually becomes available; a blocked Lock call excludes new readers from acquiring the lock.

-The second version of code that used Mutex will be changed:
+The second version of the code that used Mutex will be changed:

 ```Golang
 package main